kartik-v/bootstrap-fileinput/CHANGE.md

 3. (enh #90): New event `filebatchpreupload` for both synchronous and asynchronous batch uploads.
 4. (enh #91): Pass FileReader instance with outData in events.
 5. (enh #92): Realign event triggering timing for batch uploads to ensure outData is available.
+6. (enh #93): Better styling of file upload icon indicators in thumbnails.
-6. Code cleanup with reusable methods for event raising and outData generation.
+7. Code cleanup with reusable methods for event raising and outData generation.

 version 4.1.3
 =============